cpbs-flba/nagoya/README.md

 According to the Nagoya Protocol (see <a href="https://en.wikipedia.org/wiki/Nagoya_Protocol">Wikipedia</a>) when genetic resources are bought (for example tomatoa seeds) the data of the buyer and seller (or sender and receiver) has to be stored for 30 years.

 This project can be used to set up a platform, that enables users to conduct transactions and store the relevant data in a blockchain (BigChainDB).

+## Prototype
+We are currently working on a prototype.
+As soon as it will be ready, we will publish the link here.

 ## Supported Use-Cases
 * User management (Login, Logout, Password Recovery)
 * Managing and exploring genetic resources
 * Creating contracts for genetic resources
-* Exploring contracts in the BlockChain
+* Exploring contracts in the blockchain

 ## Used Technologies
 The project was programmed in the latest open-source technologies
 * Front-end: Angular 7
-* Back-end: Java 11, PostgreSQL, BigChainDB
+* Back-end: Java 11, Jetty, PostgreSQL, BigChainDB

 ## About this project
-This project is created by <a href="https://www.cpb-software.com">CPB-Software GmbH, Austria</a> in collaboration with the <a href="https://www.arche-noah.at/">Arche Noah</a> association.
+This project is created by <a href="https://www.cpb-software.com">CPB Software (Austria) GmbH</a> in collaboration with  <a href="https://www.arche-noah.at/ueber-uns/vielfalt-erleben-gmbh">Vielfalt Erleben GmbH</a> of the <a href="https://www.arche-noah.at/">Arche Noah</a> association.